sandialabs/spack-manager/docs/general/FAQ.md

 ```
 mkdir -p /scratch/${USER}/.tmp && export TMPDIR=/scratch/${USER}/.tmp
 ```
-To get rid of the error run `spack clean -m`

 ## How do I compile faster using a parallel DAG?
 The `spack install` command gives you parallel builds inside each `make` command.
 However, further parallelism can be had on large DAGs by invoking concurrent `spack install` commands.
 Spack will find parallelism within the DAG and build any packages it can simultaneously using file locks.
 You can do this in bash with the following command: